The Witch and the Hundred Knight: Reception

 The game received "mixed" reviews on both platforms according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of three eights and one seven for the PlayStation 3 original.

 Cubed3 praised the "awesomely dark" main character Metallia, but noted there were some gripes in the gameplay, including repetitive exploration and unreliable camera angles.
 A major bug that spontaneously occurs at seemingly any time, forcing the game to return to the PS3 system menu - losing all unsaved progress in the process - is also a factor in the game not being received more favourably.
 The Revival Edition on PlayStation 4 fared better, with Cubed3 praising the changes that improved the game and made it more accessible, whilst seemingly removing or reducing the rate of the crash bug.

 411Mania gave the original game a score of seven out of ten, calling it "a fun time killer in small doses.
 With an interesting story and plenty of fun hack-and-slash looting to be had, you would not be amiss picking up this tile if you don't mind dealing with a few technical and visual issues."
 The Digital Fix, however, gave it five out of ten, saying, "There's a good amount of content (around thirty to forty hours at least) to The Witch and the Hundred Knight – it's just a shame that it never really comes together."
-The Escapist gave it a similar score of two-and-a-half stars out of five, saying, "If any one element of The Witch and The Hundred Knight had been truly great, you could look over some of its warts, but without any strong focus its just a bog standard action RPG that's artificially attempted to be made interesting with tons of superfluous gameplay mechanics tacked on."
+The Escapist gave it a similar score of two-and-a-half stars out of five, saying, "If any one element of The Witch and The Hundred Knight had been truly great, you could look over some of its warts, but without any strong focus it's just a bog standard action RPG that's artificially attempted to be made interesting with tons of superfluous gameplay mechanics tacked on."

 Common Sense Media gave it two stars out of five, saying, "The gameplay is accessible, lighthearted, and expansive, but it really doesn't break any new ground for the genre.
 Plus, combat gets repetitive after a while, and the dialogue sequences border on silly and offensive.
 The developer didn't try to make the story understandable to those unfamiliar with its brand of humor, which could alienate some players from even trying the game.
 And, although there are many areas to explore, there isn't any replayability after you finish the single-player adventure."
 Slant Magazine gave it one-and-a-half stars out of five, calling it "entertainment of the tawdriest variety, and while a game has no obligation to be significant, it'd be nice if it wasn't so mindless."
 Metro gave it a similar score of three out of ten, saying, "It's great to see the creators of Disgaea trying something new but this charmless, needlessly confusing, action role-player is a failure on almost every level."